How to get the most from your coils

 Hold The Sugar

-Most commercial e liquids contain sweeteners and too much will gunk up your coils, leading to a reduction in draw, flavour and performance overall.
+Most commercial e liquids contain sweeteners and too much will gunk up your coils.
+This leads to a reduction in draw, flavour and performance overall.
 Where possible, use a juice with less sugar.

-Make sure you do not exceed the maximum ohm rating or you could burn out your coil.
+Make sure you do not exceed the maximum wattage that is recommended, or you could burn out your coil.
 This can also shorten the life.
 I tend to find the lowest possible suitable setting and stick with that.

 Washing / Rinsing Coils